Police corruption: Malta

 As corrupt practices are considered to be a serious punitive offence within Malta, if a member of the public submits a complaint regarding a minor corruption practice of a police officer, the Internal Affairs Unit will investigate.
 Alternatively, where allegations regard serious police corruption offences, the Economic Crime Unit will intervene, investigate and may consequently initiate criminal proceedings.
 However, from 1998, there have been few cases of police officers charged with corruption offences, consisting of five bribery prosecutions and six unlawful arrest cases.

 To further ensure societal security from police corruption, the Permanent Commission Against Corruption (PCAC) was established in 1988.
 The PCAC entirely deals with investigations for alleged or suspected police corruption practices.
-The PCAC comprises one chairman, and two members who are selected by the Malta President and act on advice of the Prime Minister.
+The PCAC comprises one chairman, and two members who are selected by the President of Malta and act on the advice of the Prime Minister.
 Article 4 of Chapter 326 Permanent Commission Against Corruption Act 1988 highlights the functions of the commission, these include: considering and investigating alleged or suspected corrupt practices; investigating "the conduct of any public officer"; investigating "any person who is/has been entrusted with functions relating to the administration of a partnership where the Government has a controlling interest" and the Commission believes such conduct may be corrupt; investigating "practices and procedures of government departments where the Government has a controlling interest to facilitate the discovery of any corrupt practices"; and, to "instruct, advise and assist ministers who are entrusted with the administration of government departments where the government has a controlling interest on ways in which corrupt practices could be eliminated".
 Reports of the commission's findings are then submitted to the Minister of Justice.

 Poland

 History

-During the mid 1990s, widespread police corruption in Poznan became heavily publicized in newspaper reports, which lead to an investigation by central authorities.
+During the mid 1990s, widespread police corruption in Poznań became heavily publicized in newspaper reports, which led to an investigation by central authorities.
 Poland's police chief and his deputy offered to resign after being implicated in the newspaper reports.
-The investigation and the deputy minister of internal affairs at the time stated that there were breaches of duties by police and it was found there were certain discrepancies in police operations.
-However, the deputy vouched that there was no actual evidence of corruption.
+The investigation and the deputy minister of internal affairs at the time stated that there were breaches of duty by police and it was found there were certain discrepancies in police operations.
+However, the deputy minister vouched that there was no actual evidence of corruption.
 Nevertheless, the public remained distrustful of Poland's institutions and towards the end of 1997, the minister of internal affairs and administration admitted that corruption was still a pervasive issue in the police force.
 Additionally, there are reports that Poland's traffic police engaged in bribery during the 1990s.